Close-up of a bee returning to the hive with pollen, symbolizing small effort that counts

 Optional: link how it made you feel.
 This adds context that Story can later read alongside mood and reflection patterns.

 One rule for hard days: lower the bar, keep the practice.
-A one-line microwin still counts.
+A one-line moment still counts.
 Missing perfection is fine.
 Missing evidence repeatedly is what hurts.

-Think of microwins as emotional bookkeeping.
-Small entries, done consistently, prevent major distortions later. 🌿
+Think of Moments as emotional bookkeeping.
+Small entries, done consistently, keep the bigger distortions from creeping in later.

 You build a more accurate identity